Professor Ran Levi

 Chair in Mathematical Sciences

-Algebraic Topology, Homotopy Theory of classifying spaces of finite groups, Applications of topology and geometry to neuroscience, Classical Homotopy Theory, Representation Theory of finite groups and interactions with homotopy theory
+Algebraic Topology, Homotopy Theory of classifying spaces of finite groups, Applications of topology and geometry to science and particularly neuroscience, Classical Homotopy Theory, Representation Theory of finite groups and interactions with homotopy theory

 Neuoro-topology: The geometry and topology of neural systems.
 Mathematics has played a central role in neuroscience since its inception.
 More recently, particularly with the emergence of extremely powerful computational models of the brain (for instance the EPFL's Blue Brain Project), new mathematical approaches to neuroscience are emerging, which are analogous to the highly productive feedback loop between topology and physics.
 The methods of algebraic and geometric topology are perfectly suited for modelling, analysing, and predicting structures that arise in neuroscience, which in turn inspire new directions for research within topology.
 Indeed, topology is already both providing significant insight in current research and contributing to shaping future research in neuroscience.
 Moreover it is probable that major questions of neuroscience could inspire the creation of new and exciting topological concepts that could then provide powerful new tools for neuroscience.